mostafachegeni/UZH-Cardano-Network/scripts/step5_mint_token.md

   2. They are used for signing the minting transaction, ensuring authenticity and integrity.
 Here's how we can create these keys:
 ```
-# set up a dedicated directory for policy-related files
 mkdir -p policy

-# generate the policy keys
 cardano-cli address key-gen \
   --verification-key-file policy/policy.vkey \
   --signing-key-file policy/policy.skey